To Baker Hughes Employees, Agents, Representatives, Joint Venture Partners, Consultants, and Distributors:

-The Foreign Corrupt Practices Act of 1977 ( “FCPA”) makes it a crime to give, or to offer to give, anything of value to non-U.S.government officials (including employees of state-owned companies, such as national oil and transportation companies) to improperlyinfluence the performance of the officials’ duties.
-The FCPA also includes requirements that public companies, like Baker Hughes, havestrong internal controls and accurate books and records.
+The laws of most jurisdictions throughout the world now make it a crime to give or offer to give anything of value to a government official (including employees of state-owned companies) to improperly influence the performance of the official’s duties.
+The FCPA also requires that public companies, like Baker Hughes, have strong internal controls and accurate books and records.
 In a number of countries in which Baker Hughes does business, domestic anti-bribery laws allow for both individuals and corporate organizations to face criminal prosecution for violations.